Jefdem1/bigquerylayers340/README.md

 1. git clone this repo
 2. zip the bigquerylayers340 folder
 3. in qgis click install from zip and locate the zip file you created
-4. this was tested on a google GCE instance with windows server 2025 and wgis 3.40.9
+4. this was tested on a google GCE instance with windows server 2025 and qgis 3.40.9